MicrosoftDocs/globalization/globalization/internationalization/message-formatting.md

 Another way of reducing the number of strings in an application is to use the same string in different contexts, such as for a menu item, a button, and as part of an error message.
 Even when the string is identical in different contexts in English that might not be the case in other languages.

-For example, ```Bookmark`` in English could be a noun or a verb, so could potentially be used in different contexts.
+For example, "Bookmark" in English could be a noun or a verb, so could potentially be used in different contexts.
 However, the translations for the verb and the noun might differ, so a single string wouldn't be sufficient.
 Instead, you should use a separate string for every instance.

 ### Strings and variables